ldadams/rva-agentic-development/README.md

 ## 📝 Personal Experience Notes

-These are patterns and approaches that worked in my experience building agent tooling.
-Your mileage may vary, and that's perfectly fine.
-The code examples are simplified for presentation but based on real implementations.
+These are patterns and approaches from my experience building agent tooling.
+The code snippets are simplified for presentation purposes - they illustrate concepts but aren't meant to be copy-pasted into production.

 The deck itself was built quickly using the same "good enough" approach discussed in the slides - it does what it needs to do without over-engineering.

 ## 🤝 Usage

-Feel free to use, adapt, or learn from any of these slides and code examples.
-The goal is sharing what worked, not prescribing the only way to do things.
+Feel free to use or adapt these slides.
+The code snippets are for illustration - actual implementation details will vary based on your specific needs.

 ---